Knowing what to expect after surgery can help lessen your fears and help prepare you for what you may notice and need to do after surgery.

 Peritoneal dialysis catheters and dialysis lines

-You will have a peritoneal dialysis catheter and dialysis lines to help filter your blood until your new kidney starts to work.
+You may already have a peritoneal dialysis catheter and dialysis lines to help filter your blood until your new kidney starts to work.
 These tubes will be removed once your new kidney is working well.

 Start moving soon after surgery